reubenbrown13/contento_website/priv/themes/contento_theme/README.md

-# Simplo Theme
+# Contento Theme

-> The Contento base theme.
+> Theme for the Contento website.